eqasim-org/ile-de-france/docs/cases/corsica.md

   osm_path: osm/corse-latest.osm.pbf
   # ...
 ```

-Note that the pipeline will automatically cut GTFS and OpenStreetMap data
-to the relevant area (defined by the filter above) if you run the simulation.

 To test the simulation and generate the relevant MATSim files, run the pipeline
 with the `matsim.output` stage enabled.